Dawes (band): History

 On January 14, 2024, Taylor Goldsmith announced that Dawes has begun work on their next album, titled Oh Brother, with a release date of October 11 announced.
 The band toured in advance of the album's release.
 The first single from the album, "House Parties" was released on July 17, 2024.
 In July 2024, the band performed as Conan O' Brien's backing band for his set at the Newport Folk Festival; O'Brien also appeared in Dawes's video for "Mr. Los Angeles."

 Dawes, now a duo, toured in November and December, 2024 to support the release of Oh Brother.

 Both Taylor and Griffin Goldsmith were affected by the January, 2025 Eaton Fire in Altadena, California.
 The music studio they shared adjacent to Taylor's home burned down along with their entire instrument collection.
 Taylor's home was damaged, but not completely destroyed.
 His wife, actress and singer Mandy Moore, called it, "not livable, but mostly intact."
 Griffin and his wife's nearby residence burned to the ground.
 Former Dawes bassist Wylie Gelber also lost his home in the fire.

-On January 30, 2025 Dawes performed "Time Spent in Los Angeles" at Crypto.com Arena as part of the star-studded FireAid benefit concert and livestream.
+On January 30, 2025 Dawes performed "Time Spent in Los Angeles" at the Kia Forum as part of the star-studded FireAid benefit concert and livestream.
 They also joined Stephen Stills and Mike Campbell on a cover of Stills's Buffalo Springfield anthem "For What It's Worth" and Graham Nash on a rendition of Crosby, Stills, Nash & Young's "Teach Your Children."
 Three days later, on February 2, Taylor Goldsmith, with Griffin on drums, sang "I Love L.A." alongside John Legend, Sheryl Crow, Brad Paisley, Brittany Howard, and St. Vincent to open the 67th Grammy Awards.
 On February 3, Dawes announced that they'd released a studio recording of "I Love L.A," with the proceeds benefitting MusiCares.